nptcl/npt/docs/md/B1_Using.md

 ```

 Compile and generate an object file.
-You can run the script `bsd_debug.sh` to generate the object file,
+You can run the script `freebsd_debug.sh` to generate the object file,
 but you should remember the compile option.
 In this case, we are going to do a manual compilation.